yasuohasegawa/UnityWindowsFormSample/README.md

 # UnityWindowsFormSample
-This is an example code of the windows form with Unity.
+This is an example code of the System.Windows.Forms in Unity.